Seven Business Records Management Tips

-However, as an accountant, I do realize the importance of good business records management, especially come tax time.
+However, I do realize the importance of good business records management, especially come tax time.

-My sister and brother-in-law received every small business owner’s worst nightmare...an audit letter from the government.
-To make matters worse, they couldn’t find all of their business receipts and some that they could find...they couldn’t explain what they were for.
+Case in point: a relative of mine received every small business owner’s worst nightmare…an audit letter from the government.
+To make matters worse, they could not find all of their business receipts and some that they could find they couldn’t explain what they were for.

-Here are some business records management tips to keep in mind:
+Here are some business records management tips for you to keep in mind, so you will not ever find yourself in that same predicament:

 Get into a habit of always asking for a receipt.
 Even if it is just for a couple of stamps...get a receipt!
 Those small expenses will add up and no matter what you purchase...you need receipts to back up your deductions.